apache/datafusion-benchmarks/README.md

 Coming soon.

-As a convenience, queries are checked into this repository for scale factors 1 (1 GB) through 1000 (1 TB).
+As a convenience, generated queries are checked into this repository.

 ## TPC-DS Data & Query Generation

 Coming soon.

-As a convenience, queries are checked into this repository for scale factors 1 (1 GB) through 1000 (1 TB).
+As a convenience, generated queries are checked into this repository.

 ## Converting CSV data to Parquet